sourcegraph/handbook/content/departments/people-talent/talent/process/talent_metrics.md

 - **Metric definition:** Average number of days between the date a job was opened in Greenhouse and the candidates's scheduled start date.
 - **Target:** <95 days

+### Hours spent interviewing per hire by department

+- **Metric definition:** Hours spent by interviewing team on interviews that occurred during this period divided by the number of offers that were accepted during this period, grouped by department.
+- **Target:** <40 hours

 ### Recruitment source breakdown

 - **Metric definition:** Measure the distribution of external hires by recruitment source, including referral, rehire, agency, etc.